wemiibidun/well_management_system/README.md

 ## Introduction
-The aim of this project is create a simple weather app by using GraphQL API (GraphQL APIs get all the data your app needs in a single request through the use of queries).
+The aim of this project is create a well management system app that is able to interact with the REST API to allow users to either create, delete, update or view well details.
+The users also has the ability to view well history if needed.

 #### Available Scripts